Scaseco/R2-RML-Toolkit/README.md

 [List versions published on Maven Central](https://search.maven.org/search?q=g:org.aksw.r2rml%20AND%20a:r2rml-jena-plugin)

 The following Java snippet demonstrates usage of the API.
-Adding the dependency to the module [r2rml-jena-plugin](/r2rml-jena-plugin) to your code base makes the necessary regestratations for using the API with Jena.
+Adding the dependency to the module [r2rml-jena-plugin](/r2rml-jena-plugin) to your code base makes the necessary registrations for using the API with Jena.

 ```java